 In projections using December 31, 2013 data, the method that uses explicit medical cost inflation assumptions included medical cost inflation assumptions ranging from 2.5% to 5.5%.
 The selection of medical cost inflation assumptions used has been based on observed recent and longer-term historical medical cost inflation in our claims data and in the U.S. economy more generally.
-The rate of medical cost inflation, as reflected in our historical medical payments per claim, has averaged approximately 3.3% over the past 10 years.
-The rate of medical cost inflation in the general U.S. economy, as measured by the consumer price index-medical care, has averaged approximately 3.7% over the past 10 years.
+The rate of medical cost inflation, as reflected in our historical medical cost inflation in the general U.S. economy, as measured by the consumer price index- medical care, has averaged approximately 3.7% over the past 10 years.